practicalli/clojure/docs/alternative-tools/clojure-cli/basic-repl.md

 The `clojure` command will start a REPL by default or if given the `--repl` argument.

 `clj` is a script that wraps the `clojure` command and uses `rlwrap`, an external readline command, to navigate REPL history via the <kbd>↑</kbd> and <kbd>↓</kbd> keys.

-Use `clj` when you want to run a repl (or preferably use [rebel readline](rebel-readline/) instead) and `clojure` for everything else.
+Use `clj` when you want to run a repl and `clojure` for everything else.

-!!!
-HINT "Rebel Rich Terminal UI"
-    [rebel readline](rebel-readline/) is a command line REPL UI that provides interactive help, function autocomplete, signature prompts and many other features to provide a very rich REPL experience.

-    [Practicalli Clojure CLI Config]({{ book.P9IClojureDepsEdn }}) includes the `-M:repl/rebel` alias to run rebel readline REPL.

-`clj` command in a terminal window starts a Clojure REPL and shows the version of Clojure used.
+The `clj` command in a terminal window starts a Clojure REPL and shows the version of Clojure used.
 The command does not need to be in a directory containing a Clojure project.

 ```bash
 clj